Spectral-Sanctuary/Spectral-Sanctuary/README.md

 ![Image](https://github.com/user-attachments/assets/2e6d2de3-aac6-42fd-91f7-69e38f85592b)
 ╰┈➤ Hihihihihi...
 I'm Clay!

 ⌞ Caution: People under 12 years old are **strongly recommended** not to interact with me.
-I tend to bring up suggestive topics.
+I tend to bring up suggestive topics and impolite language.
 Anyone being a weirdo or making me uncomfortable will be blocked freely. (￢_￢;) ⌝

 ⌯' ⇵ .
 You may look through the social links to explore more about me. :D . ᶻz >>